GOD

 14. Hopefully, this website can help parents to help their kids…

-15. For those who believe, God is perceived as our ultimate father — our source of ultimate meaning — which, if nothing else, allows us to be seriously happy from time to time, and sub-consciously happy in general
+15. For those who believe, God is perceived as our ultimate father/mother — our source of ultimate meaning — which, if nothing else, allows us to be seriously happy from time to time, and sub-consciously happy in general

 16. Ultimate Meaning is what Religion is all about